r-Techsupport/TuringBot/docs/guides/mongodb_atlas_setup.md

   },
 ```

-You can now start the bot and use MongoDB normally.
+You can now start the bot and use the MongoDB dependency.

 [//]: # (All credentials used in this guide have been invalidated before pushing.)